SueMottet/School_District_Analysis/README.md

 The top five performing schools after the Thomas ninth grade data replacement work is performed are shown here:
 ![after NaN High Performing Schools Image](/Resources/after_NAN_high_performing_schools.png)

-## Bottom 5 Performing Schools Comparision (based on the overall passing rate)
+## Bottom 5 Performing Schools Comparison (based on the overall passing rate)
 The bottom five performing school information did not change after the replacement.
 Thomas High School data did not factor into this data set either before or after the data replacement other than be part of an overall rank which did not change.

 The bottom five performing schools before the Thomas ninth grade data replacement work is performed are shown here: